 - Muscular strains and sprains

-- Chronic overuse syndromes such as tendinitis and bursitis
+- Chronic overuse syndromes, such as tendinitis and bursitis

-- Brachial plexus traction injury
+- Brachial plexus traction injuries

 - Spinal stenosis